ramaroberto/neat-python/docs/module_summaries.rst

       :type config: :datamodel:`instance <index-48>`
       :return: The new value.
       :rtype: str

+  .. py:class:: FuncAttribute(BaseAttribute)

+    Handle attributes that may be simple strings or may be functions needing :py:mod:`multiparameter` handling.

+    .. versionadded:: 0.92-multiparam_funcs

+   .. py:method:: init_value(config)

+      Initializes the attribute's value, either using a configured ``default`` or (if the default is "random") with a randomly-chosen member of the ``options``
+      (each having an equal chance).
+Note: It is possible for the default value, if specifically configured, to **not** be one of the options.

+      .. deprecated:: 0.92
+        While it is possible to use "None" as an equivalent to "random", this is too easily confusable with an actual `None`.

+      .. versionadded:: 0.92-multiparam_funcs

+      :param config: The configuration object from which the default and, if necessary, ``options`` parameters are to be retrieved.
+      :type config: :datamodel:`instance <index-48>`
+      :return: The new value.
+      :rtype: str or function
+      :raises RuntimeError: If the ``default`` is neither an object with an ``init_value`` attribute nor a string.

+    .. index:: ! mutation
+    .. index:: mutate_rate
+    .. index:: !
+X_options
+    .. index:: TODO

+    .. py:method:: mutate_value(value, config)

+      With a frequency determined by the ``mutate_rate`` configuration parameter, replaces the value with one of the ``options``, with each having an equal chance; note that this can be the same value as before.
+(It is possible to crudely alter the chances of what is chosen by listing a given option more than once, although this is inefficient given the use of the `random.choice` function.)
+      TODO: Add configurable probabilities of which option is used.
+Longer-term, as with the improved version of RBF-NEAT, separate genes for the likelihoods of each (but always doing some change, to prevent overly-conservative evolution due to its inherent short-sightedness), allowing the genomes to control the distribution of options, will be desirable.

+      :param value: The current value of the attribute.
+      :type value: `str` or `function`
+      :param config: The configuration object from which the ``options`` and other parameters are to be extracted.
+      :type config: :datamodel:`instance <index-48>`
+      :return: The new value.
+      :rtype: `str` or `function`
+      :raises RuntimeError: If the chosen option is neither an object with a ``mutate_value`` attribute nor a string.

+      .. versionadded:: 0.92-multiparam_funcs

   .. versionchanged:: 0.92
     ``__config_items__`` changed to ``_config_items``, since it is not a Python internal variable.